calvin-mcd/universal-vault/README.md

 ## Credits

 big thanks to jlw_ for the inspiration and support.
 To cain (mechvault) for the amazing vault35, a design that just keeps giving.
+To chronomap for help with the KLE.
 And to max.yw, Ha Ha Ha and ottimo for name suggestions!!!! :big heart:

 As always big thanks to the whole 40s keyboard community!